7 minutes read

 Total Estimated Cost | AED 6,500 – AED 8,200 |

-Now that we’ve covered most of the details related to successfully acquiring the real estate broker license; here are a few mistakes you should avoid when applying.
+Now that we’ve covered most of the details related to successfully acquiring the real estate broker license, here are a few mistakes you should avoid when applying.

 Here are a few deadlines you should not miss:

-Performing a job without abiding by its legal requirements can have grave legal repercussions which can include loss of license, fines, and even jail time.
+Performing a job without abiding by its legal requirements can have grave legal repercussions, which can include loss of license, fines, and even jail time.
 Here are a few legal requirements you should keep in mind:

-The total real estate license cost Dubai to get a broker license typically ranges between AED 6,000 and AED 10,000.
+The total real estate license cost in Dubai to get a broker license typically ranges between AED 6,000 and AED 10,000.
 These fees include training, exam, certification charges, and the licensing application cost.
 If setting up your own brokerage firm, additional business setup fees apply.

 It takes between 2 and 4 weeks to complete the full process, including completing the training, passing the RERA exam, and receiving your license.